marpiech/backend-genomics/README.md

 # Backend Genomics
-## genomics, genome analysis, cloud, kubernetes, homelab and other things
+My notes on genomics, genome analysis, cloud, kubernetes, homelab and other things